mokolodi1/MedBook_/readme.md

 clinical:collaborations
 ======================================

-Collaboration based security architecture (similar to Roles and Friends).
+Collaboration based security architecture (similar to Roles and Friends) using a bottom-up collaboration model.

 ========================================
 #### Installation